 Read the Open Letter here!

 Vaccinating children and addressing poor nutrition at the same time can save more childrenās lives, because fully-vaccinated, well-nourished children are far less likely to die.
 This is not a new idea.
 But it is an idea that isnāt getting the attention and investment needed to make it the new reality for children.
 Help us change that by watching and sharing “No Vaccination Without Nutrition,” a new campaign from Every Breath Counts in support of Child Survival Action.
+Find more details in our policy brief here.

 Global achievement of the child survival Sustainable Development Goal (SDG) of 25 child deaths for every 1,000 babies born is within reach by 2030 if under-vaccinated populations of children can be protected with the most lifesaving vaccines.
 A new report, “The Lifesaving Power of Pneumonia and Diarrhea Vaccines for Children,” shows how full coverage of just three vaccines – PCV, rotavirus, and Hib – can prevent hundreds of thousands of child deaths and bring the world much closer to ending preventable child deaths.
 A new report from Every Breath Counts in support of the Child Survival Action movement.